petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/developing-a-custom-form-field-for-liferay-7-2.md

    The value in both locations is now `c2p9slider`.

-1. Once the project's front-end is replaced, deploy it to a running Liferay 7.2.
+1. Once the project's frontend is replaced, deploy it to a running Liferay 7.2.

    - To start a Liferay 7.2 Docker container run
       ```shell